partigabor/aromatica-old/content/items/turmeric.md

 +++
 title = "Turmeric"
 author = "Gabor Parti"
-date = "2023-12-13"
+date = "2023-12-14"
-description = "The bright yellow powder yielded from the rhizomes of Curcuma longa; root of Curcuma domestica, related to [](../items/).
-See also Yellow zedoary. " weight = 10
+description = "The bright yellow powder yielded from the rhizomes of Curcuma longa, also known as turmeric." weight = 10
 # draft = "true"
 # hidden = "true"